 For more information, visit the Open Dharma website.

-Open Dharma was founded by Jaya Ashmore and Gemma Polo Pujol in 2001 and formalized as an Umbrellavator project of the Earthville Network in 2006.
+Open Dharma was founded by Jaya Ashmore and Gemma Polo Pujol in 2001 and formalized as an Umbrellavator project of the Earthville Network in 2006, where it operated for 18 years until launching its own registered nonprofit organization in late 2023.